 - How long to Flemish giant rabbits live?

-Flemish Giants are one of the most popular rabbit breeds in the United States today, as domestic and show animals, and for their meat and fur.
+The Flemish Rabbit is one of the most popular rabbit breeds in the United States today, as domestic and show animals, and for their meat and fur.
 The breed is also used for pet-assisted therapy and education in 4-H programs.
 Flemish Giants make great starter pets for children learning how to care for farm animals.
 Kids can also learn about show breeding through the National Federation of Flemish Giant Rabbit Breeders Youth Program.

 Characteristics of Flemish Giant Rabbits

-It’s not just their size that makes Flemish Giants stand out from other rabbits.
+It’s not just their size that makes the Flemish Rabbit stand out from other rabbits.
 They have distinctive coloring as well.

 The American Rabbit Breeders Association (ARBA) recognizes seven color varieties in the Flemish Giant breed: